rich-s-d/C-Sharp-Cheat-Sheets/README.md

     log += ReturnMessage2; // invoking the second.
     var result = log("hello"); // so here, when the log method is invoked, it will call ReturnMessage twice and ReturnMessage2 once.
 Count will therefore be 3.
     Assert.Equal(3, count); // Test will pass as true.
+    Assert.Equal("HELLO", result); Test will also pass as the last method invoked was ReturnMessage2, which returns the string in upper case.
 }
 string ReturnMessage(string message)
 {